 Toward the end of the summer of 2009 my former boss took an assistant GM job with the Nationals, meaning a new scouting director was coming to the Braves.
 As happens frequently in scouting departments in MLB, he decided to hire many of his own guys, which ended my time in pro baseball.

 I started BAWS back in 2004 and ran it on my own until 2008, when I brought in the owners of NorCal Baseball, which took place during my time as a scout.
 When my scouting days were over I decided to leave the partnership (which I entered into specifically at the request of my former boss with Atlanta).

 So in 2010, with the original BAWS transitioned into NWS, I brought back BAWS.
-The last couple of years I've been fortunate to be in the role of Northern California Director of Scouting for Prep Baseball Report, which has only elevated BAWS to another level that benefits the players.
+The last couple of years I've been fortunate to be in the role of Northern California Director for Prep Baseball Report, which has only elevated BAWS to another level that benefits the players.

 The many wonderful jobs I've had, the people who've taught and mentored me, and the experience I've gained in the game since my own college playing career ended in 1994, have provided me with a unique and diverse background.
 My goal is to share all of my experiences and knowledge for the benefit of hard-working players and their families.

 As for my own playing career, it was a very strong high school career and a short, injury-filled two year junior college career.
 It all concluded with the final injury during winter workouts in 1994 at Aurora University in suburban Chicago.
 However, like my other baseball experiences, my playing days gave me the opportunity to be coached by some great baseball men.